 Additional Cavapoo Costs

-For Cavapoos there are going to be certain non-negotiables that you will have to pay for monthly to keep your dog happy and healthy.
+For Cavapoos, there are going to be certain non-negotiables that you will have to pay monthly to keep your dog happy and healthy.
 We will go into the other financial costs of owning a Cavapoo.

-Cavapoos are dogs that have a lot of fur that typically doesn’t shed.
+Cavapoos are dogs with many furs that typically don’t shed.
 This beautiful and soft coat has to be cared for properly.
 That means monthly to bi-monthly visits to your local groomer.
-Since they are small it won’t break the bank, but it is going to be close to $80 a visit depending on the groomer and if the hair is matted.
+Since they are small, it won’t break the bank, but it will be close to $80 a visit depending on the groomer and if the hair is matted.
 You’ll need to budget $400 per year just on grooming costs for a Cavapoo.

-If you don’t take care of a Cavapoo’s fur then it will be a tangled and matted mess.
+If you don’t care for a Cavapoo’s fur, it will be a tangled and matted mess.
 This is uncomfortable for your dog and bad for their health.
-Make sure when you pick this breed that you are able to afford grooming costs.
-If grooming your Cavapoo is too expensive, then consider doing at home grooming with your dog clippers.
+Make sure when you pick this breed that you can afford grooming costs.
+If grooming your Cavapoo is too expensive, consider doing at-home grooming with your dog clippers.

-When you take on the responsibility of owning a dog of any breed you need to be able to pay for their healthcare.
+When you take on the responsibility of owning a dog of any breed, you need to be able to pay for their healthcare.
 This includes both the expected and unexpected costs.
 Expected costs of a Cavapoo include vaccines, heartworm testing, and fecal testing.
-Once the puppies hit one year old this will be a yearly occurrence.
-Expected healthcare can range from $100 to $400 a year depending on your veterinarian.
+Once the puppies hit one year old, this will be a yearly occurrence.
+Expected healthcare can range from $100 to $400 annually, depending on your veterinarian.

-You also need to keep your dog on flea and heartworm preventatives to prevent parasites.
+You also must keep your dog on flea and heartworm preventatives to prevent parasites.
 While these items aren’t super expensive, you’ll need to keep your dog on these medications for life.

-Making sure you feed your Cavapoo a quality dog food is going to go a long way to keeping your pet healthy and living a long life.
-The best way to choose a dog food is to ask the breeder or the veterinarian for recommendations.
-Good food is going to be pricey, but it will pay off long-term when your furry family member is with you for longer.
+Making sure you feed your Cavapoo quality dog food will go a long way to keeping your pet healthy and living a long life.
+The best way to choose dog food is to ask the breeder or the veterinarian for recommendations.
+Good food will be pricey, but it will pay off long-term when your furry family member is with you for longer.
 Healthy food also helps with their skin, coat, and weight management.

 Obedience School and Training

-This is up to your discretion, but we do encourage you to make the investment in training your Cavapoo.
-Whether you and your puppy take a class at your local pet store, you hire a private trainer, or you send your puppy to obedience school it will save you a lot of frustration to have a well-trained dog.
+This is up to your discretion, but we encourage you to invest in training your Cavapoo.
+Whether you and your puppy take a class at your local pet store, hire a private trainer, or send your puppy to obedience school, it will save you a lot of frustration to have a well-trained dog.

-Behavior issues are one of the reasons dogs end up being re-homed and it is completely preventable.
-Classes typically cost around $100 or $200 each and you’ll likely need to take multiple classes.
+Behavior issues are one reason dogs end up re-homed, and it is completely preventable.
+Classes typically cost around $100 or $200 each, and you’ll likely need to take multiple classes.

-You will need other supplies for your Cavapoo whether it is a puppy or an adult rescue.
+You will need other supplies for your Cavapoo, whether a puppy or an adult rescue.
 At a minimum, you’ll need to pay for these pet supplies:

 Frequently Asked Questions

-We get asked some of the same questions often so we wanted to add a Frequently Asked Questions section to the post to help answer some of them.
-These are two of our most asked questions when it comes to Cavapoo puppies and their cost.
+We get asked some of the same questions often, so we wanted to add a Frequently Asked Questions section to the post to help answer some of them.
+These are two of our most asked questions regarding Cavapoo puppies and their cost.

 Is a Deposit Included in the Cost of a Cavapoo?

 We didn’t include a reservation deposit in our cost analysis of the Cavapoo.
 There is a reason why we didn’t.
-It is very typical that the breeder will include the deposit in the total purchase price of the puppy.
-However, there are very rare occasions that a breeder will ask for a reservation fee that is not part of the purchase price.
+Typically, the breeder will include the deposit in the total purchase price of the puppy.
+However, there are rare occasions when a breeder will ask for a reservation fee that is not part of the purchase price.
 This happens so rarely that we didn’t include it in the post.

 It is unusual to see a deposit for a Cavapoo cost more than $500.
-So if you are wanting to purchase a puppy for $1500 and give a $500 deposit then you will only owe $1000 at pickup.
-That is if the breeder includes the deposit in the price of a Cavapoo which they usually do.
+So if you want to purchase a puppy for $1500 and give a $500 deposit, you will only owe $1000 at pickup.
+That is if the breeder includes the deposit in the price of a Cavapoo, which they usually do.

 Where Should I Get a Cavapoo?

 We also often get asked where someone should buy a Cavapoo.
 We always recommend that anyone that wants to buy a Cavapoo puppy seeks out a reputable breeder.
-This would be a breeder that values the health of the mom and puppies, does not have back to back litters a year, will let you come visit the facilities, and treats the dogs like family.
+This would be a breeder that values the health of the mom and puppies, does not have back-to-back litters a year, will let you visit the facilities, and treats the dogs like family.

-It is possible to be a large breeding operation, but not a puppy mill and that is by having a guardian program.
-If you find a breeder that has one of these programs then it is likely they are a reputable breeder and have healthy puppies.
+It can be a large breeding operation, but not a puppy mill, and that is by having a guardian program.
+If you find a breeder with one of these programs, they are likely to be a reputable breeder and have healthy puppies.
 However, always do your research and ask the breeder lots of questions.